The Invitation

 In a world where attention is engineered for profit, where we face a collapse in trust, and where democratic institutions struggle to keep pace with technological change—we invite you to pause and reconnect with what you know to be true: that decisions must come from hearts nurtured by humanity, love, and compassion.

-This four-day residential retreat offers senior public leaders, policymakers, journalists, civic actors, scholars, and tech leaders a rare opportunity to step back from speed, noise, and constant decision pressure, and to reconnect with the deeper moral and human foundations of their work.
+This three-day residential retreat offers senior public leaders, policymakers, journalists, civic actors, scholars, and tech leaders a rare opportunity to step back from speed, noise, and constant decision pressure, and to reconnect with the deeper moral and human foundations of their work.
+Drawing on contemplative traditions adapted for public life, the retreat creates a disciplined yet spacious environment in which participants can strengthen ethical judgment, cultivate sustained attention, and explore how human discernment can be protected within AI-mediated systems.

 Retreat Details

-Dates: April 6 - 10, 2026
+Dates: June 26 - 29, 2026

 Location: Broughton Sanctuary, Yorkshire Dales, UK